Pennsylvania Car Insurance

 - Bodily Injury Liability Coverage: $15,000 per person, $30,000 per accident

 - Uninsured Motorist Coverage: $15,000 per person, $30,000 per accident*

 - Underinsured Motorist Coverage: $15,000 per person, $30,000 per accident*

 - First Party Benefits Medical Payments: $5,000

-*Note: In Pennsylvania you may request to reject the uninsured motorist coverages.
+*Note: In Pennsylvania you may request to reject the uninsured and underinsured motorist coverages.

 Additional Pennsylvania Auto Insurance Coverages

 Do I need First Party Benefits in Pennsylvania?

 The state of Pennsylvania requires a type of car insurance coverage called First Party Benefits, which provides a variety of medical benefits.
 Many options for this coverage are available, and your policy needs to have at least the lowest option of $5,000.
 If you want more medical coverage, a GEICO representative can help you choose the option that is best for you.